AlbanusMuange1/Send-mail-and-Read-Inbox-Using-Python/README.md

-# Send-mail-and-Read-Inbox-Using-Python
-Certainly!
-A good README helps users understand how to use your scripts and provides important information.
-Below is a template for a README file for your Send Email and Read Inbox scripts:

----

 # Email Automation Scripts

 This repository contains Python scripts for sending emails and reading inbox messages using Gmail.
 The two main scripts are `send_email.py` and `read_inbox.py`.